Unpack your artificial Christmas tree and untangle/check the tree lights.

 The Day in Detail:

-Mrs. C: We’re about to roll into December, Advent begins on Sunday and the excitement is palpable.
+Mrs. C: We’re about to roll into December and the excitement is palpable.
 This is a perfect day for laying out your Nativity set.
 If you don’t yet own one, then search out a set online today and make the investment.
 It will bring you joy year after year and remind you, in this ever-increasing commercial world, how Christmas came to be.
-We have much more on Advent & Nativity on our page.

 Ed Elf: Is it greedy to want one of each?
 You know, have a fake and a fir?
 Oh well…think I’ll put two in my bedroom anyway.
 Nice.